top of page

 Step 4: Plan a Predictable IT Budget

-When technology planning is proactive, businesses can avoid emergency costs and surprise overages.
-Your IT budget should include:
+If you plan your technology needs ahead of time, you can avoid emergency costs and surprises.
+Your IT budget should cover:

 • Hardware and software upgrades